anOsuPlayer/Moona/GUIDE.md

 In order to fully understand how this framework is structured, you'll need to first comprehend a couple of important concepts.
 These concepts are those which *the framerwork is built on* and, consequently, they're something you'd better know.
 Many of these features tend to be explained descending very much into detail, so if your plan is to just look for a particular class I'd recommend you checking the [wiki page](https://github.com/anOsuPlayer/Moona/wiki) instead.

 You'll be introduced to how the [*packages*](#packages-organization) are organized and then you'll see how [*dependency*] works and how it improves modularity aroun releases.
-Then there is an explanation to the first object-like structures that will be mostly essential to you using Moona, those being [*Serials and Naturals*](#nature-and-ids) followed by the [*Moona class*](#moona-class) itself, the one that rules the whole framework and manages most of the elements
+Then there is an explanation to the first object-like structures that will be mostly essential to you using Moona, those being [*Serials and Naturals*](#nature-and-ids) followed by the [*Moona class*](#moona-class) itself, the one that rules the whole framework and manages most of the elements.

 I'm sure that many of these terms might sound a bit... unusual... in a framework's introduction (like, I'm sure that the average Java developer knows what a regular packages are organized) but, regardless, I want to try to describe with my own words the work I've done, so that you can have the best possible experience when using this framework.